-This October marked the opening of our amazing new River Giants exhibition, bringing together tank-busting fish from rivers as far away as the Amazon – so not the kind of thing you could ever spot in the Tyne, Wear or Tees!
+This October marked the opening of our amazing new River Giants exhibition.
+Bringing together tank-busting fish from rivers as far away as the Amazon.
+Not the kind of thing you could ever spot in the Tyne, Wear or Tees!

-If you’ve not been to see the River Giants yet (and you really should!), we’ve put together these mini-profiles, each containing a fishy fact about these freshwater giants, to help you get better acquainted ahead of your visit.
+Firstly, if you’ve not been to see the River Giants yet (and you really should!), we’ve put together these mini-profiles.
+Each containing a fishy fact about these freshwater giants, to help you get better acquainted ahead of your visit.

 Fishy fact: These huge fish are in the family characin; its close relatives include Piranha and the tiny Neon Tetra – which are only around 3cm long!

 These residents of South American rivers get their ‘leopard’ name from their distinctive markings.
 They have a chocolate brown body with lighter coloured spots over the top and on the fins, hence the name.
 They also have long barbells, which look like whiskers, and can live for up to 20 years.